lsst/rtn-050/index.rst

   sufficient data are accumulated to allow identification of a previous DIAObject as arising from an SSO.
   It would therefore also not exercise the ability of users of the RSP to follow and/or replay that evolution.

+- In the real system, it will be possible to provide links from the Rubin-hosted tables directly to corresponding external queries against the MPC.
+  Since the DP0.3 data include simulated SSOs, this will not be possible to exercise against the real MPC.

 .. _PREOPS-1152: https://jira.lsstcorp.org/browse/PREOPS-1152
 .. _RTN-011: https://rtn-011.lsst.io/